Orthogonal layers of parallelism in large-scale eigenvalue computations: The two orthogonal layers of parallelism

 The speedup of the panel relative to the stack layout is

 In the communication-bound regime $\chi \gg \kappa (b_c/b_m)$, the speedup is given by

 and depends entirely on the communication metric.

 Figure~\ref{fig:bench2} shows benchmark results for the speedup $s$ for different shapes of the panel layout, in comparison to the theoretical prediction from Eq.~\eqref{speedup}.
 Again, we find very good agreement.
-Notably, even for the exciton matrices with the ``tame'' sparsity pattern and small values $\chi < 1$ of the communication metric a significant speedup $s > 2$ can be observed.
+Notably, even for the exciton matrices with the ``narrow'' sparsity pattern and small values $\chi < 1$ of the communication metric a significant speedup $s > 2$ can be observed.

 Note that the maximal speedup is achieved for $N_\mathrm{col}=\mathcal P$, i.e., for the pillar layout, where SpMV does not require communication.
-If considered in isolation the pillar layout would result in perfect (weak and strong) scaling of the Chebyshev filter with parallel efficiency $\Pi[\mathrm{pillar}] = 1$.
+If considered in isolation, the pillar layout would result in perfect (weak and strong) scaling of the Chebyshev filter with parallel efficiency $\Pi[\mathrm{pillar}] = 1$.
 However, in FD the Chebyshev filter is used in conjunction with orthogonalization, which cannot be performed in a scalable or efficient way in the pillar layout since entire vectors would have to be communicated.
+Furthermore, the memory overhead of the pillar layout must be taken into account if a matrix-free formulation is not available and the matrix has to be stored redundantly.